Aditi0109/invenzo-api-prototype/README.md

 # Unified API Prototype (Node.js / Python Flask / MongoDB)

-A containerized backend service built during my backend engineering internship at Invenzo Labs.
-This repository contains the progression of an inventory/item management API—originally developed in Node.js/Express, translated into Python Flask using MongoEngine, enhanced with enterprise-level search/pagination parameters, and fully containerized using Docker.
+A containerized backend service built during my internship at Invenzo Labs.
+This repository contains the progression of an inventory/item management API, originally developed in Node.js/Express, translated into Python Flask using MongoEngine, enhanced with enterprise-level search/pagination parameters, and fully containerized using Docker.

 ## 🚀 Features
 * **Dual Implementation:** Includes both the original Node.js/Express prototype and the migrated Python Flask production-ready codebase.